One hundred tests. One sealed roll

 Dose

 No vial to uncap, no timing to measure, no external reagent to handle.
+An underfilled test will not start, removing a common cause of invalid or false-negative results.

 04